Rafie97/Meshtastic-Android/README.md

-### A copy of the Meshtastic Android app with functionality to set a life alert ping to the user's location publicly to a Web3 blockchain.
+### A copy of the Meshtastic Android app with functionality to set a life alert ping to the user's location publicly on the map and to a Web3 blockchain.
+For the use of neighbor rescue alerts and in cases of disasters or war.
+Holds a public immutable record of locations and times for investigation.

 <p align="center">